 Owner Greg Glaros opened the Fishers location in June 2002.
 Glaros grew up enjoying Handel’s ice cream in his hometown of Youngstown, Ohio—the birthplace of Handel’s Homemade Ice Cream & Yogurt.
+See his top picks.

 In 1945, Alice Handel began serving ice cream from her husband’s gas station.
 Her old-fashioned recipes were made fresh with fruit from her garden and the ice cream became a hit in Youngstown.
 Alice stored most of her recipes in her head, so when the business sold in 1986, the new owner had to put measuring cups under the ingredients as Alice demonstrated the recipes so that proportions could be documented.